Frequently Asked Questions

 HVACR Exam & Prep Courses

-How can I pass the NJ HVACR exam?
+How can I pass the NJ HVACR or Plumbing exam?

 The key is time management—you have 2.5 minutes per question.
 We train you to find answers in 30 seconds or less for open-book questions.